 The most important treatment for the adrenal-ovarian dysfunction is healing from the ground up.

-This mean not chasing symptoms without identifying the overall cause, and understanding that, if left unchecked, BHRT is not enough.
+This means not chasing symptoms without identifying the overall cause, and understanding that, if left unchecked, BHRT is not enough.
 We must control your symptoms while focusing on healing the dysfunction at its root.
-By correcting the Adrenal Fatigue, any other treatments that you may be utilizing for your condition will have a stronger effect and be much more beneficial.

 The first step